Assessment process and probity plan

 This plan sets out probity guidelines to assess Australian Antarctic Science Program (AASP) applications, which includes a competitive grant process.
 These guidelines are applicable to all people involved in providing advice to AASP applicants, and/or assessing AASP applications.

-During the assessment process, discussions between applicants, members of the Department of the Environment and Energy (particularly the AAD), and assessors will be undertaken in line with the probity plan.
+During the assessment process, discussions between applicants, members of the Department of Agriculture, Water and the Environment (particularly the AAD), and assessors will be undertaken in line with the probity plan.

 As the Department (particularly the AAD) is required to assist applicants to understand its research and policy interests and conduct a fair and equitable application and grants process, care needs to be taken to ensure effective implementation of the probity plan.
 High probity risk areas are identified as the assessment process, the collaborative requirements of the program, and procedural grievances by unsuccessful applicants.
 These risk areas are the primary focus of the probity plan.